Dynamic Data Types using std::variant and Unions

 Unions can even have member functions, including constructors and destructors, although in practice that is rarely used.

-The main purpose of a union is what we introduced - the ability to store a variable of a dynamic type, without using unnecessary memory.
+The main purpose of a union is what we covered in the introduction - the ability to store a variable of a dynamic type, without using unnecessary memory.

 Unions solve the memory problem by only allocating enough memory for one of the types we have in the declaration.
 If our types have different sizes, the compiler will allocate enough memory to store the largest type, to ensure any object we assign to the union can be accommodated.